 Note: See rmjwinters summit log comment as he found the above mileage off by a tenth or two in places.
 Odometers may vary just a bit due to differences in tire sizes so be aware that the above mileage might vary for your vehicle.
 However, you shouldn't have a problem as he certifies.

-From here, Mine Camp is just across a small saddle.
-Drop 200 feet or so, then gain 400 feet up the other side amid aspen and mint brush to the highpoint.
+From the cattle grate, assuming you've driven to this point, Mine Camp is just across a small saddle.
+From the cattle grate, drop 200 feet or so, then gain 400 feet up the other side amid aspen and mint brush to the highpoint.
 A cairn and register was found and the view of the Fillmore valley was excellent.
-High clearance recommended as this is not a road for a passenger car and the road is part of the popular Paiute ATV trail (see map).
+A note concerning the road from Richfield, as mentioned elsewhere, high clearance recommended as this is not a road for a passenger car and the road is part of the popular Paiute ATV trail (see map).
 A 2WD vehicle would make it but only in good weather.
 Avoid this road if it is raining and be wary of snow blocking the road if you go before July.
 Best to check at the local ranger station for more info.
+The road from Fillmore is much more challenging although shorter in length.

-In the book, Hiking Utah's Summits, the same hike is mentioned from the picnic area but I'll add just a bit more information.
-The picnic area is called the Pistol Rock Picnic area.
-Its mentioned that the TH is 0.2 miles beyond the picnic area and that a spur going rightis what you are after when the main road goes to the left.
+In the other Utah county highpoint book, Hiking Utah's Summits, the same hike is mentioned from the picnic area but I'll add just a bit more information.
+Neither book lists doing the hike from the cattle grate.
+Both mention the picnic area (the Pistol Rock Picnic area).
+Its mentioned that the TH is 0.2 miles beyond the picnic area and that a spur going right is what you are after when the main road goes to the left.
 This spur is the Bear Canyon/Pine Creek trailhead.
 Rather than divulge the authors hike information, I will refer you once again to the book, and again I have a link to the book down below.

 Red Tape and weatherFishlake National Forest